 10 - You can sit back and relax a bit.

 As a senior, you’ve likely already made many of the super stressful, life-changing decisions, such as choosing a career, a spouse, and where to live.
 Now, you get to reap the benefits of your decisions.

-Pile the candles on your birthday cake because everything from being your true self and doing more of what you want, to more opportunities to stay connected and active are further proof that getting old is great.
+Pile the candles on your birthday cake and celebrate this: Everything from being your true self and doing more of what you want, to more opportunities to stay connected and active are further proof that growing old is great.